payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/integrate-with-s2s-for-cards-classic-integration/classic-integration-for-cards-otp-integration.md

 >
 > This integration is supported for Cards, Network Tokens, Payu token based integrations.
 For more details how to pass the network token and payu token, refer to [Collect Payments using a Saved Card](doc:collect-payments-using-a-saved-card).

-1. Handle the OTP Flow or Redirect the Customer
+2. Handle the OTP Flow or Redirect the Customer
    * After receiving PayU’s response to the initiate payment request (Step 1), merchants can choose one of the below paths based on the response conditions:
    * Collect and submit the OTP using the **Native Submit OTP API**.
    * Redirect the customer to the Bank Page for OTP entry if required.
-2. Check Response from PayU

-* After the transaction process (either through OTP submission or bank redirection), PayU will send the final response to the URLs (surl/furl) provided in Step 1.
-* The merchant should validate the response to confirm whether the transaction was successful.

 ## Step 1: Initiate Payment request with PayU